Priyanshusingh0725/sql-music-store-analysis/README.md

 ```

-├── project.sql         # Full SQL script with all queries, grouped by difficulty
+├── Music\_Store\_Analysis.sql         # Full SQL script with all queries, grouped by difficulty
+├── PowerBI\_presentation.pbix        # Power BI dashboard file for visual insights
 ├── README.md                        # This project overview and instructions

 ```